JonathanMagnan/ireviewapple.com/pages/documentations/mac-descriptions.md

 The iMac Pro remains among the best all-in-one computers on the market.

-Despite of its high price, it is pleasant to fufill the need of a workstation that streamlines your workflow and saves you a lot of time, it’s certainly the price you can justify.
+Despite its high price, it is pleasant to fulfill the need for a workstation that streamlines your workflow and saves you a lot of time; it is undoubtedly the price you can justify.

 This *monster* has a Turbo Boost that is up to 4.5GHz and up to 18 cores.